A Guide to Understanding Thread Plug Gauges

 Thread plug gauges are used in many industries to measure the diameter of threaded holes.
 They can be used to determine how many threads per inch (TPI) a hole has and if it is too large or small for a given application.

-The most common thread plug gauges are made from steel, brass and aluminium.
+The most common thread plug gauges are made from steel, brass, and aluminum.
 Each of these materials has advantages and disadvantages when compared to each other.
-Steel gauges are more durable than brass or aluminium gauges because they don't rust as easily.
-Brass and aluminium gauges are often less expensive than steel but have lower tensile strength ratings.
+Steel gauges are more durable than brass or aluminum gauges because they don't rust as easily.
+Brass and aluminum gauges are often less expensive than steel but have lower tensile strength ratings.

 plug-gauge-manufacturer